Aeonss/ChefMeUp/README.md

 ```bash
 /distance?lon1=LON1&lat1=LAT1&lon2=LON2&lat2=LAT2
 ```
-* Returns the distance between the 2 coordinates in miles
+* Returns the *driving* distance between the 2 coordinates in miles using OSRM API.

 ```bash
 /address2coord?address=STREET, CITY, STATE
 ```
-* Returns a json object with the lat and the lon of the address
+* Returns a json object with the lat and the lon of the address using OpenStreetMap API.

 ## Filters for recipes: